life-elixir/life-elixir_notebooks/README.md

     $ jupyter notebook

-or, if you have an old version of IPython installed
+or, if you have an old version of IPython installed:

     $ ipython notebook